ventus-ag/docs/_docs/coretasks/Services.md

 1. TOC
 {:toc}

-## Create new API User
+## Create new Service

-For creating new API User do following:
+For creating new Service do following:

 1) On the main Navigation Panal go to  `Cloud`, choose `API Users` and click the floating button `+` present in the lower right corner
 ![](../../assets/img/API-Users/API-Users1.png)